hadim/docker-omero/README.md

 If you want to definitively remove data container (all data inside will be lost):

 ```
-docker remove data
+docker rm data
 ```

-You will need to re do the init process (`make init`).
+You will have to re init data container with `make initdata`.

 ## Log